fatiando/community/CONTRIBUTING.md

 package manager to install and manage your Python packages.
 It will make your life a lot easier!

-The repository includes a conda environment file `environment.yml` with the specification for all development requirements to build and test the project.
+Most of our repositories include a conda environment file `environment.yml` with the specification for all development requirements to build and test the project.
-Once you have forked and clone the repository to your local machine, you use this file to create an isolated environment on which you can work.
+Once you have forked and cloned the repository to your local machine, you use this file to create an isolated environment on which you can work.
 Run the following on the base of the repository: